HIVe

 Introduction

 HIVE is a mobile app that lets students candidly share their thoughts on campus life.
-A voting system (upvotes/downvotes) brings the most popular posts to the attention of fellow students, the broader student body, and even the Dean.
-It's a way to crowdsource student sentiment, highlight shared concerns, and ensure those concerns are visible to key decision-makers.
+A voting system brings the most popular posts to the attention of fellow students, the broader student body, and even the Dean.
+It's a way to crowdsource student sentiment, highlight shared concerns, and ensure opinions are visible to key decision-makers to influence positive change.

-I conducted five short interviews (10-15min) with groups of 4-5 students also participating in the hackathon
+The team and I conducted five short interviews (10-15min) with groups of 4-5 students also participating in the hackathon to understand their pain points and answer the question of how students are connecting already, in person and digitally.

 “Feels like everyone goes home right after class, there isn’t much of a social life on campus after class”